top of page

 Indeed, the privilege and power of prayer is a great labor of love.

-Because the greatest labor of love ever known to man was, first and foremost, started and completed by Jesus, you and I have the incalculable privilege as God's children to petition and intercede, come what may, via the labor of prayer.
-Which, truly, is a labor of love as well.
-Apart from the gift of eternal salvation, it's the greatest provision and benefit given all who belong to Him.
+Because the greatest labor of love ever known to man was started and completed by Jesus, you and I have the sacred privilege as God's children to petition and intercede, via the labor of prayer, which is, truly, a labor of love for another’s benefit.
+Apart from the gift of eternal salvation, it's the greatest provisional blessing given to all who belong to Him.

 Fellow sojourner, may we never be categorized as lazy laborers concerning this hefty honor, this most holy responsibility, that is ours.